robot-exploration/robot-exploration.github.io/_pages/joinus.md

 ## Postdoctoral Researchers

-Send me an email with your CV, three representative publications, and a description of what you are interested in working on.
+While we are not currently looking for postdoctoral researchers, if you feel you are a particularly good fit for the lab, please reach out with your CV, three representative publications, and a brief description of your research interests and how they align with the lab's work.